PhamHuong92/VeoMiner/README.md

   - BlockSize: d=?
   - NumBlocks: n=?
   - AutoLocal: a=0 or a=1
-  - KernelVersion: kv=3 Was a previous veominer faster for you?
-Try kv=2 or kv=1
+  - KernelVersion: kv=4 Was a previous veominer faster for you?
+Try kv= 3 or kv=2 or kv=1
 * Why was an older version of veominer was faster?
   - Kernel optimizations are not faster for every GPU.
-If an older veominer was faster for your GPU rig, set kv=2 or kv=1
+If an older veominer was faster for your GPU rig, set kv=3 or kv=2 or kv=1

 ## Windows